WHAT DO YOU NEED TO KNOW?

 HOW FIT DO I NEED TO BE?

-Everyday working life does not always allow us to be as fit as we would like.
-However we do suggest that you prepare before you subject your body to the rigors of substantial daily treks at high level.
+Everyday working life does not always allow us to be as fit as we would like, however you need to prepare before you subject your body to the rigors of substantial daily treks at high level.

 See our trek grades page and fitness preparation information for further information.